Advertiser Disclosure

 A 20% equity doesn’t technically mean that you only own 20% of your home.
 When you took out your mortgage, the bank purchased the house on your behalf.
 Legally speaking, you own the entire house.
 However, your property serves as the bank’s collateral until you pay off your mortgage.
 Until you do – according to your bank’s interests – what you truly “own” is your home equity.

 The more home equity you have, the better.
-Equity growth happens in two ways; by paying off your home loan and by an increase in property value.
+Equity growth happens in two ways: by paying off your home loan and by increasing property value.

 Of course, the first way is by paying back monthly installments of your loan, which will work in your favor over time.
 As interest charges fall, a greater portion of your payment will go towards paying off the principal loan amount.
 By paying off your loan consistently, the rate at which you acquire equity will increase.
 You can increase the value of your home by improving it.
-Renovating kitchens and bathrooms, updating fixtures and re-flooring can make a big difference.
+Renovating kitchens and bathrooms, updating fixtures, and re-flooring can make a big difference.
 Or you could just get lucky.
-If a positive change in the real estate market occurs, your property can value increase without you having to move a muscle.
+If a positive change in the real estate market occurs, your property’s value increases without you having to move a muscle.

 Advertisement Disclosure